Texas Center for the Missing

 - Advocacy & Human Rights

 - Justice & Legal

-Texas Center for the Missing, Houston's Amber Alert Provider, offers help and hope to the missing and their families through crisis intervention, prevention, and community education.
+Texas Center for the Missing, Houston's Amber Alert AND Silver Alert Provider, offers help and hope to the missing and their families through crisis intervention, prevention, and community education.

-Organization History: The Texas Center for the Missing (formerly Gabriel's Gifts) is a 501(c)(3), missing persons organization formed in March of 2000 after the disappearance of 17 year-old Gabriel Lester, who was reported missing from his private high school in Austin.
+Organization History: The Texas Center for the Missing (formerly Gabriel's Gifts) is a 501c3, missing persons organization formed in March of 2000 after the disappearance of 17 year-old Gabriel Lester, who was reported missing from his private high school in Austin.
 Gabriel's mother, a Houston-area business woman, founded the organization after the four-month disappearance and tragic loss of her son, Gabriel, and the organization is driven to help keep children safe.
-Program Descriptions: Texas Center for the Missing provides missing child prevention and education programs to children and adults; administers the Houston Regional Amber Alert System, the alert that goes out if a child is abducted; and coordinates the training and missing person search activities of the member organizations of the Southeast Texas Search and Rescue Alliance.
-Additionally, we educate the public on missing child issues and train law enforcement officers in the use of the local Amber Alert and other missing person search techniques and resources.
+Program Descriptions: Texas Center for the Missing provides missing child prevention and education programs to children and adults; administers the Houston Regional Amber Alert and Silver Alert Systems; and coordinates the training and missing person search activities of the member organizations of the Southeast Texas Search and Rescue Alliance.
+Additionally, we educate the public on missing child issues and train law enforcement officers in the use of the local Amber Alert/Silver Alert and other missing person search techniques and resources.